Railway Stations & Public Houses

 Opened 1913, Nottinghamshire & Derbyshire Tramways Company.

 Closed 1932.
-Near the Eclipse Inn, High Street, Loscoe, Heanor
+Near the Eclipse Inn, now the Eclipse Bar, High Street, Loscoe, Heanor

 - Elephant & Castle